Chart Color Schemes

 Educational attainment in Braybrook aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational qualifications in Braybrook trail regional benchmarks, with 37.6% of residents aged 15+ holding university degrees compared to 46.1% in the SA3 area.
+In Braybrook, 37.6% of residents aged 15 years or older hold university degrees, compared to the SA3 area's 46.1%.
+This indicates potential for educational development.
 Bachelor degrees are most common at 24.4%, followed by postgraduate qualifications (10.6%) and graduate diplomas (2.6%).
-Vocational pathways account for 22.9% of qualifications among those aged 15+, with advanced diplomas at 9.8% and certificates at 13.1%.
-Educational participation is high, with 31.7% of residents currently enrolled in formal education, including 8.1% in primary education, 8.1% in tertiary education, and 6.9% pursuing secondary education.
+Vocational pathways account for 22.9% of qualifications among those aged 15 years or older, with advanced diplomas at 9.8% and certificates at 13.1%.

-Educational participation is notably high, with 31.7% of residents currently enrolled in formal education.
+Educational participation is high, with 31.7% of residents currently enrolled in formal education.
 This includes 8.1% in primary education, 8.1% in tertiary education, and 6.9% pursuing secondary education.

 Frequently Asked Questions - Education